studiokicobi/wednesday-the-raven/chapters/chapter-15.md

 Ella’s mother backed into the corner of her cage.

-“No!” cried Ella--but it was too late.
+“No!” cried Ella—but it was too late.
 Her mother’s eyes already followed the swinging watch, and her frightened expression grew blank.

 “I will begin to count,” said Wednesday, “and by the time I reach thirteen you will be fast asleep.”